Eastern Sierra Nevada, California

 Benton Crossing Rd is a 30-mile diagonal stretch of high desert from Highway 395 near Mammoth to the old west mining town of Benton near the Nevada border.
 It’s out there, it’s remote, it has all the above, and you have no reason to be out here.
 There’s no people, and you’ll see few other vehicles, if any.

 However, with all that being true, it’s exactly what you’re looking for.
-Riding along Highway 395, which stretches from Mexico to the Canadian border, one asks- What else do you have around here?
-Ride all the out-and-back spider roads headed into the Sierra Range such as Whitney Portal Rd at Lone Pine, Onion Valley Rd at Independence, then visit Manzanar War Internment Camp plus the ride up Highway 168 through the whoops to the Bristlecone Pine Forest on White Mountain Rd, then ride the shunpike of Lower Rock Creek Rd.
+Riding along Highway 395, which stretches from Mexico to the Canadian border, one asks what else do you have around here?
+Ride all the out-and-back spider roads headed into the Sierra Range such as Whitney Portal Rd at Lone Pine, Onion Valley Rd at Independence, then visit Manzanar War Internment Camp.
+You should also ride up Highway 168 through the whoops to the Bristlecone Pine Forest on White Mountain Rd, then ride the shunpike of Lower Rock Creek Rd.

 Nearby at the summit 14 miles away is Mammoth Geothermal Complex power station harnessing geothermal activity beneath this ride.
 The power station sits near the center of the Long Valley Caldera, said to be one of the world’s largest calderas.